Japanese Title note Baka to Test to Shoukanjuu (Literal): "Idiots, Tests, and Summoned Beasts"

 In Episode 4, Yuuji was trying to look under Minami's skirt after she used a German Suplex on Akihisa.
 Drawn on the blackboard was Yuuji's summon, saying that it can almost see it.
 Cue an eye poke from Shouko, the drawing on the blackboard changes, it now includes Shouko's summon, chasing Yuuji's.

 In Episode 10, when Mizuki is walking in the halls, look behind her.
 There are acrobatics and fights that go on back there.

 Also in Episode 10, there are silhouettes of people with flowers growing out of their heads walking by when the students are spying on Nishimura-sensei.

-When a few of the characters are sitting on the roof discussing strategy, there are a few shadows of birds that are flying overhead, and then suddenly the shadow of a giant dragon.
+In episode 5, when a few of the characters are sitting on the roof discussing strategy, there are a few shadows of birds that are flying overhead, and then suddenly the shadow of a PTERODACTYL.

 In episode 6 of the second season, when Yuuji is giving an impassioned speech about "peeping into paradise" we see a bunch of girls wrapped up in bath towels.
 Look closely, and you'll see Hideyoshi in there as well.

 "Awaken" when Akihisa uses his bracelet, and "SUMMON!"

 Minami insults Akihisa in episode 8 when he tries to talk to her in French.
 His English isn't any better, so it goes right over his head as well.